 The higher education system is more and more complicit as a passive agent in the systematic reproduction of white racial privilege across generations.
-This report analyzes enrollment trends at 4,400 postsecondary institutions by race and institutional selectivity over the past 15 years.
+Separate & Unequal: How Higher Education Reinforces the Intergenerational Reproduction of White Racial Privilege analyzes enrollment trends at 4,400 postsecondary institutions by race and institutional selectivity over the past 15 years.

 Since 1995, 82 percent of new white enrollments have gone to the 468 most selective colleges,* while 72 percent of new Hispanic enrollment and 68 percent of new African-American enrollment have gone to the two-year open-access schools.